 The flamingoes moved carefully, one leg at a time, nosing in the water.
 The footsteps of the tourists crunch against the rock.
 But the sound seemed ‘short’, like in a fog.
 Except there can’t be fog in the driest place on earth.

 Or perhaps it was just my brain’s numbness, dialing down all other senses to take in the sight.
 This lagoon, of all the altiplanic lagoons, just defied my photography.
-It gave me some of my best landscape photos, and yet the photos – even the panoramic ones – don’t quite capture the spatial sense of its beauty.
+It gave me some of my best landscape photos, and yet the photos – even the panoramic ones – don’t truly capture the spatial sense of its beauty.

 But it was not the most beautiful altiplanic lagoon.

-The Lagoon of Piedras Rojas: The most otherworldly
+Piedras Rojas: The most otherworldly lagoon

 Like all good fairytales, the fairest maiden is sighted, captivates, and leaves you wondering – what was her name?